Bangladeshis: Languages

-The official language of Bangladesh is Bengali, which is shared with the neighboring Indian states of West Bengal, Assam, and Tripura.
+The official language of Bangladesh is Bengali, which is shared with the neighbouring Indian states of West Bengal, Assam, and Tripura.
 Bengali dialects vary between different regions of Bangladesh but Standard Bengali is the most widely used.

+According to the Ethnologue, there are 36 indigenous living languages, which include 17 Sino-Tibetan, 10 Indo-European, 7 Austro-Asiatic and 2 Dravidian languages.

 The oldest literary inscription in Bangladesh dates back to the 3rd century BCE.
 It was found at Mahasthangarh and is written in the Brahmi script.
 The language is Magadhi Prakrit.
 The Bengali language developed from Magadhi Prakrit, and it's written from Apabhramsa, between the 7th and 10th centuries.
 It once formed a single eastern Indo-Aryan language with Assamese and Odia, but later became distinct.
 It became an official language of the Sultanate of Bengal, where it was spoken as the main vernacular language.
 It absorbed vocabulary from Arabic, Persian and Sanskrit.
-Bengali is the 6th most spoken language in the world.
+Bengali is the 6th most spoken first language in the world.
 The language was modernized during the Bengali Renaissance in the 19th century.
 It has influenced other languages in the region, including Chakma, Rohingya, Assamese, Odia and Nepali.
 The indigenous Bengali alphabets descended from Brahmi serves as the Bengali script.

-The Bengali Language Movement in East Pakistan was a key catalyst for forming Bangladeshi identity.
+The Bengali language movement in East Pakistan was a key catalyst for forming Bangladeshi identity.
 It is commemorated by UNESCO as International Mother Language Day, as part of worldwide efforts to preserve linguistic heritage.

 Bangladesh is also home to number of minority indigenous languages, including Santhali, Garo, Marma, Manipuri language (Meitei language), Chakma and Bisnupriya Manipuri.